enzo-project/enzo-e/doc/source/devel/method.rst

 All ``Method`` classes provide some standardized properties that are managed through the base class.

-In some of the following cases, we will talk about how the parameter get's specified for a hypothetical method called ``"my_method"`` (in this hypothetical scenario, subclass's implementation of :cpp:func:`~Method::name` would return ``"my_method"``).
+In some of the following cases, we will talk about how the parameter gets specified for a hypothetical method called ``"my_method"`` (in this hypothetical scenario, subclass's implementation of :cpp:func:`~Method::name` would return ``"my_method"``).

 Courant Number
 ~~~~~~~~~~~~~~